magento/merchdocs/src/catalog/inventory-product-alerts.md

     - To offer alerts when out-of-stock products become available again, set **Allow Alert When Product Comes Back in Stock** to `Yes`.

       {:.bs-callout-info}
-      The “Sign up to get notified when this product is back in stock” message appears only when **Inventory Stock Options - Display Out of Stock Products** is set to `Yes`.
+      The _Sign up to get notified when this product is back in stock_ message appears only when **Inventory Stock Options - Display Out of Stock Products** is set to `Yes`.

     - Set **Stock Alert Email Template** to the template that you want to use for product stock alerts.